kweronek/m3rts-on-aws/README.md

 - Proceed with the local part of the OpenSSH section while waiting for confirmation
 - Log in to [AWS Educate](https://www.awseducate.com/signin/SiteLogin)
 - Go to `My Classrooms`
-- On the `Real-Time-Systems-SumSem21` course, select `Go to Classroom` and click continue
+- On the `Real-Time-Systems-...` course, select `Go to Classroom` and click continue
 - You can now see your remaining credits and the remaining time for this session (after the session has expired you can start a new one by a re-login)
 - Click on `ÀWS Console`